groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/06_Variables.md

 ---
-Title:	Variables
+title:	Variables
-Abstract:	Variables are one of the most basic of programming constructs and help us to track values in our program.
+description:	Variables are one of the most basic of programming constructs and help us to track values in our program.
 ...

 # Variables